 The Three Hills and Hasbrouck deposits are 8 kilometers apart and located within a large land position hosting multiple near-surface and at-surface gold intercepts.
 Known gold intercepts are located proximal to current Mineral Resources; these are not included in the Mineral Resource model.
 These intercepts present exploration targets having the potential to increase and extend known Mineral Resources.

 The 2016 PFS assumes Phase-1 production for two years at the Three Hills Mine followed by Phase-2 production for six years at the Hasbrouck Mine.
 Life-of-mine production is projected to be 594,000 gold-equivalent ounces.
 Stripping ratio is estimated at 1:1, and head-grade is estimated at 0.6 g/t gold (0.017 opt gold) while gold recovery from heap leaching is estimated at 76%.

 A Carbon-In-Columns (“CIC”) plant will be installed at the Three Hills Mine.
-Loaded carbon will be sent off-site for stripping by a contractor.
-An Adsorption-Desorption-Recovery plant (ADR) complete with CIC plant will be installed at the Hasbrouck Mine, necessary because of the greater amount of silver in that deposit.
+Loaded carbon will be sent off-site for stripping and regeneration by a contractor.
+An Adsorption-Desorption-Recovery plant (ADR) complete with CIC circuit will be installed at the Hasbrouck Mine, this being necessary due to the greater amount of silver occurring in the Hasbrouck Mine deposit.

 Mine Development Associates*, September 1, 2016 – in US dollars, based on 100% of the project (1)

 |Gold Grade||Au opt (Au g/t)||0.018 (0.62)||0.017 (0.57)||0.017 (0.58)|

 |Average Annual Gold-equivalent Production||koz||69||74||74|

 |Initial Capital||US$ million||$47|